Made a Shopify account, and Shopify SEO techniques left you scratching your head? If yes, we feel you.

 A) Focus More On Quality Than Quantity

-When you’re planning to create SEO blogs, focus on quality rather than quantity.
+When planning to create SEO blogs, focus on quality rather than quantity.
 Creating and publishing high-quality content is more important than making dozens of useless posts.

 B) Stick To Your Posting Schedule